ThinkingBeyond/BeyondQuantum-2026/Dan Dariescu and Maria Fajardo/README.md

 Among QKD protocols, Measurement-Device-Independent QKD (MDI-QKD) is especially important because it removes detector-side vulnerabilities, one of the largest practical weaknesses in earlier protocols.
 However, even MDI-QKD remains highly sensitive to environmental noise, which can increase QBER and eventually prevent secure key generation altogether.

-This project builds upon previous Beyond Quantum research in quantum cryptography by focusing specifically on the role of quantum noise and error correction in MDI-QKD systems.
-We chose this topic because it combines theoretical relevance with practical experimental challenges and allowed us to investigate a realistic problem currently limiting the development of large-scale quantum communication networks.
+This project builds upon previous Beyond Quantum research conducted by Taskia Islam and Irene Gallini (2025), which compared multiple QKD protocols and identified noise sensitivity as a major limitation in practical quantum communication systems.
+Their findings motivated our decision to investigate how specific quantum noise channels and error correction strategies affect QBER stability in MDI-QKD.

 More specifically, this research allowed us to: